jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 457 Discontinuance of drainage outside district
 [Repealed]

-### 458 Charges for drainage in areas added to district
+### 458 Rate for drainage in areas added to district
 [Repealed]

 **Private drains**